SharePoint/sp-dev-training-spfx-getting-started/Demos/03-webpart/README.md

 In this demo you will add and interact with SharePoint Framework based client-side web parts in a SharePoint Online modern site collection.

-1. Open a browser and navigate a modern site in SharePoint Online that you have access to
+1. Open a browser and navigate to the development site you created in the first exercise.
 If prompted, login using your Work or School credentials.

-1. Create a new modern page to use in this demo:
+1. Create a new modern page to use in this exercise:

   1. Select the **Pages** link in the left-hand Quick Launch navigation menu